kemalyagli/Preamble-Symbol-Timing-OFDM/README.md

 ---

 ## Acknowledgments
 This repository is part of the master's thesis project conducted at Kocaeli University.
-Special thanks to my advisor, Sultan Aldırmaz Çolak, and colleagues who provided guidance and support throughout this work.
+Special thanks to my advisor, Assoc.
+Prof. Dr. Sultan Aldırmaz Çolak, and colleagues who provided guidance and support throughout this work.